branch14/phlegethon/README.md

 A phlegethon config file may look like this; these are the defaults

     rabbitmq:
-      extension: paypal
+      exchange: webhooks
       host: localhost
     server:
-      port: 9292
+      port: 3002
-      ssl: true
+      ssl: false

+With the above config you can test you endpoint with curl

+    curl -d '{"hey":"ho"}' -H 'Content-type: application/json' http://localhost:3002

 ## Prerequisites

-To use phlegethon with https you have to have libssl-dev installed before installing eventmachine.
+To use phlegethon with https you have to have `libssl-dev` installed before installing eventmachine.

     apt-get install libssl-dev